WoodleyBrew/Badnik-Stream-Tool-NGPR/README.md

 - A [Bracket View](https://raw.githubusercontent.com/ilikepizza107/Project-Plus-Stream-Tool/master/Git%20Images/BracketPreview.png) to showcase your tournament's top 8 positions!
 - A [Remote GUI](https://raw.githubusercontent.com/ilikepizza107/Project-Plus-Stream-Tool/master/Git%20Images/RemoteGUI.png) that can be accessed by any device within the local network, including mobile devices!
 - Now with [2v2 support](https://raw.githubusercontent.com/ilikepizza107/Project-Plus-Stream-Tool/master/Git%20Images/2v2.png)!
-- Made to be customized!
-Add Brawl Vault characters, custom overlays or even dive into the code if you're brave enough!

 ---